How To Make Children Study

 Strategy 2 – Give control and choices

 You could draw up a study plan for your child to follow, but it’ll be wiser to get her involved in planning and organising her study schedule.
+This helps in keeping the children concentrated and interested in studies.

 Begin by allowing her to make simple choices such as choosing a desk and chair for her study area, the part of the house where she wants to study, and which subjects to study first.
 Let her take more complex decisions as time goes by, such as how much time she should spend on studying a specific subject, doing homework and revisions, watching TV or playing and so on.